The Mattole River might be nearly hidden on Northern California’s Lost Coast, but it has an exceptional fishing history.

 These days the fishing often seems to improve year over year, with a general trend toward more significant numbers returning to spawn thanks in part to conservation efforts.

 Some of these ocean-run rainbow trout get pretty big, too.
-There have been reports of steelhead over 24 pounds, and some avid steelheaders would rank the Mattole only after the Smith River for your odds at catching a 20-plus-pounder.
+There have been reports of steelhead over 24 pounds, and some avid steelheaders would rank the Mattole only after the Smith River for your odds of catching a 20-plus-pounder.

-Once you decide to take on the adventure that is the Mattole Road, you’ll eventually come to the Honeydew Valley and Honeydew Country Store.
+Once you decide to take on the adventure that is Mattole Road, you’ll eventually come to the Honeydew Valley and Honeydew Country Store.
 This is where the fishing adventure starts.